-The concept of playing with the linearity of plot paths is something Daniel Goodbrey experiments with in his comic ‘A Duck Has An Adventure’ (Goodbrey 2012).
-‘A Duck Has an Adventure’ is similarly a choose-your-own-adventure story, but unlike Meanwhile, there is no way to physically manifest the story options the reader is presented with.
+The concept of playing with the linearity of plot paths is something Daniel Goodbrey experiments with in his digital comic ‘A Duck Has An Adventure’ (Goodbrey 2012).
+‘A Duck Has an Adventure’ is similarly a choose-your-own-adventure story, but unlike Meanwhile, it not only relies on text adventure affordances such as stranded storylines, but digital game affordances as well.
+As such, there is no way to physically manifest the story options the reader is presented with.
 The reader follows the titular duck through different life choices, with various achievements being displayed and objects, such as hats, being collected along the way.
 Here Goodbrey employs game conventions in his comics by incorporating goals.
 The reader is told from the outset that there is the possibility of finding twelve achievements, collecting seven hats and finding sixteen possible endings.
 Certain paths and endings are only available to the reader after a certain combination of previous storylines have been completed.
 Goodbrey describes this accumulation of options as a way to visually map ‘all the possible directions one person’s life… might take’ (2013, 190).
 Along with the tallying of in-game achievements, which arguably is not inherent to the understanding of the narrative, it is the twist of unlocking story paths which makes this comic inherently digital.
 It would be physically impossible to create an analogue book where certain sections are only unlocked if other sections have been read.

-emediation can be used as a way of informing the reader/user about the conceptual model that the digital comic will employ for navigation and interaction.
+Remediation can also be used as a way of informing the reader/user about the conceptual model that the digital comic will employ for navigation and interaction.
 In the above example, Goodbrey starts the narration on a ‘home screen’ panel which explains how to interact with the comic.
 Superimposed on this and all panels is a toolbar on the upper left which allows the reader to zoom out and re-set the story, and a bar along the bottom of the panel which lists the reader’s current number of achievements.
 These two elements signify to the reader that this story will behave a bit like a game, as opposed to a story that behaves a bit like a book or a scroll.

-This breaking down of barriers between media types is a continuation of what Bertrand Gervais (2008) notes happened within text.
+This breaking down of barriers between media types is a continuation of what Bertrand Gervais (2008) notes happened within literary text around the turn of the twenty-first century with the rise in popularity of browser-based reading.
 Gervais speaks about ‘generic markers’ that we, as print readers, understand and allow us to know how to approach a text: for example, a newspaper looks, and is approached differently than a literary text.
 Screen reading erases these markers or renders them moot: ‘Books and magazines, literary texts, and press releases share the same space, the window of a browser, and they are subject to the same initial reading strategies’ (Gervais 2008).
 This is important to keep in mind, especially when creatively utilizing the variety of media available in the digital realm.
-Creators must build in cues for readers to understand and correctly engage with the information present them.
-Here user interface and interaction design are key. reative engagement is counter-productive.
+Creators must build in cues for readers to understand and correctly engage with the information presented to them.
+Here user interface and interaction design are key.
+Designing methods of creative engagement that are too oblique to be decoded is counter-productive if the end result is a lack of understanding by the reader.

 Conclusion